 The third related sight, open for the public, is the old Phosphate Mine.
 This cave is home to numerous bats, among them a threatened species called bent-wing bat.
 As a result there are enormous amounts of bat guano, which was once mined as fertilizer, hence the name.
 A troglobiontic crab living in the caves is considered to be a living fossil.

 In the Bone Cave, which is only open to scientists, millions of years old fossils have been found.
 It was discovered in 1830 by the colonist George Rankin, who accidentally fell into the entrance of a cave.
 There he found piles of bones, many of them were of enormous size and could not be matched with any known Australian animal.
-In the same year he and Surveyor General Thomas Mitchell collected more than 1000 specimans.
+In the same year he and Surveyor General Thomas Mitchell collected more than 1000 specimens.

 The age of the bones ranges from approximately 30,000 years up to four million years.
-The extinct species found here are for example marsupial lions (thylacoleo), the diprotodon, giant kangaroos, huge seven metre-long carnivorous goanna, other reptiles, and birds.
-The diprotodon was a herbivorous marsupial and its teeth were well adapted for grazing.
+The extinct species found here are for example marsupial lions (Thylacoleo), the Diprotodon, giant kangaroos, huge seven metre-long carnivorous goanna, other reptiles, and birds.
+The Diprotodon was a herbivorous marsupial and its teeth were well adapted for grazing.
 It roamed the area during the Pleistocene period.
 At the entrance of the cave is a sculpture which tries to show its original look.
 Looks a bit like the big rabbit from Walt Disney's Alice in Wonderland, just without watch and hat.

 In 2000, right before the Olympic Games, the Australian Museum in Sydney opened a major exhibition with bones from Wellington.
 The exhibition toured several natural museums in Australia.

 The reserve contains numerous other caves.
 With recent discoveries by the members of the Sydney University Speleology Club their number is 26.
-Two of them are waterfilled: River Cave and Water Cave.
+Two of them are water filled: River Cave and Water Cave.